mongodb/mongo-csharp-driver/specifications/retryable-reads/tests/README.rst

     the default is all topologies (i.e. ``["single", "replicaset", "sharded", "load-balanced"]``).

-  - ``serverless``: Optional string.
-Whether or not the test should be run on serverless instances imitating sharded clusters.
+  - ``serverless``: (optional): Whether or not the test should be run on Atlas Serverless instances.
 Valid values are "require", "forbid", and "allow".
-If "require", the test MUST only be run on serverless instances.
-If "forbid", the test MUST NOT be run on serverless instances.
+If "require", the test MUST only be run on Atlas Serverless instances.
+If "forbid", the test MUST NOT be run on Atlas Serverless instances.
 If omitted or "allow", this option has no effect.

-    The test runner MUST be informed whether or not serverless is being used in order to determine if this requirement is met (e.g. through an environment variable or configuration option).
-Since the serverless proxy imitates a mongos, the runner is not capable of determining this by issuing a server command such as ``buildInfo`` or ``hello``.
+    The test runner MUST be informed whether or not Atlas Serverless is being used in order to determine if this requirement is met (e.g. through an environment variable or configuration option).

-  - ``serverless``: Optional string.
-Whether or not the test should be run on serverless instances imitating sharded clusters.
-Valid values are "require", "forbid", and "allow".
-If "require", the test MUST only be run on serverless instances.
-If "forbid", the test MUST NOT be run on serverless instances.
-If omitted or "allow", this option has no effect.

-    The test runner MUST be informed whether or not serverless is being used in order to determine if this requirement is met (e.g. through an environment variable or configuration option).
-Since the serverless proxy imitates a mongos, the runner is not capable of determining this by issuing a server command such as ``buildInfo`` or ``hello``.
+    Note: the Atlas Serverless proxy imitates mongos, so the test runner is not capable of determining if Atlas Serverless is in use by issuing commands such as ``buildInfo`` or ``hello``.
+Furthermore, connections to Atlas Serverless use a load balancer, so the topology will appear as "load-balanced".

 - ``database_name`` and ``collection_name``: Optional.
 The database and
   collection to use for testing.

 - ``bucket_name``: Optional.
 The GridFS bucket name to use for testing.

 - ``data``: The data that should exist in the collection(s) under test before